smart-data-models/dataModel.AutonomousMobileRobot/StopCommandReturnMessage/doc/spec.md

 ## List of properties

 <sup><sub>[*] If there is not a type in an attribute is because it could have several types or different formats/patterns</sub></sup>
-- `commandTime[string]`: Sent time to the robot  - `errors[array]`: Describes the errors that occurred in the robot.  - `receivedStopCommand[string]`: The stop command which the robot received.  - `receivedTime[string]`: Command received time to the robot  - `resultsOfStopCommand[string]`: Enum:'ack, error'.
-The result of the robot received the stop command.  - `type[string]`: NGSI Entity type.
+- `commandTime[date-time]`: Sent time to the robot  - `errors[array]`: Describes the errors that occurred in the robot  - `receivedStopCommand[string]`: The stop command which the robot received.  - `receivedTime[date-time]`: Command received time to the robot  - `resultsOfStopCommand[string]`: Enum:'ack, error'.
+The result of the robot received the stop command  - `type[string]`: NGSI Entity type.
 It has to be StopCommandReturnMessage  <!-- /30-PropertiesList -->
 <!-- 35-RequiredProperties -->
 Required properties
 - `commandTime`  - `errors`  - `id`  - `receivedStopCommand`  - `receivedTime`  - `result`  - `type`  <!-- /35-RequiredProperties -->